hapi-server/server-nodejs/README.md

      "file": "HAPI CSV file"
      "fileformat": "one of 'csv', 'binary', 'json'"
      or // See metadata/Example9.json
-     "url": "URL that returns HAPI data"
-     "urlformat": "one of 'csv', 'binary', 'json'"
+     "url": "URL that returns HAPI data" // and "urlformat": "one of 'csv', 'binary', 'json'"

-     "contact": "Email address if error in command line program."
+     //  __DATACONTACT__ in landingFile is replaced with this value.", "contact": "Email address if error in command line program."

+     // Number of milliseconds to wait for a response from command line program
+     // before sending 1501.
+See bin/Example.py for example of sending a custom
+     // error message.
+     "timeout": 59000,
-                //  __DATACONTACT__ in landingFile is replaced with this value.", "testcommands": [
+     "testcommands": [
        {
         "command": <string>,
         "Nlines": <integer>,
         "Nbytes": <integer>,
-        "Ncommas", <integer>
+        "Ncommas": <integer>
         },
         ...
       ],